Looking for new SEO trends to follow for 2022?

 Alternatively, you can allocate a part of your content strategy to YouTube because that’s what’s been growing recently with more prominence in the search result pages too.

-Over To You: How To Upgrade Your SEO in 2019?
+Over To You: How To Upgrade Your SEO?

-I hope you liked my SEO predictions for the state of SEO in 2019.
+I hope you liked my SEO predictions for the state of SEO this year.

 SEO is always in motion.
 The faster you understand that search engines and their algorithms are now focusing more on the end user than ever.